SANDY PAWS RESCUE INC.

 Q: Where are the dogs currently available for adoption, and can I visit them?

-A: SPR is a shelterless organization.
-Our dogs and puppies rely on foster homes for their care, which may be anywhere in MA, including Martha's Vineyard.
-The majority of our dogs are located in southern states, and travel to Massachusetts when ready for adoption.
-If coming directly from the south, we sometimes adopt our large adult dogs as “foster to adopt”, with the intent on adoption.
-All potential adopters must fill out an application for adoption.
+A: Sandy Paws Rescue operates as a shelterless organization.
+This means our dogs and puppies rely on foster homes for their care, which may be located anywhere in Massachusetts, including Martha’s Vineyard.Many of our dogs are still in southern states and travel to Massachusetts when ready for adoption.
+The majority of these dogs come from high-kill shelters, owner surrenders, or directly from the streets of the south.
+For larger adult dogs coming directly from the south, we sometimes use a “foster-to-adopt” approach, where adopters foster the dog with the intent to finalize adoption.As a shelterless rescue, we do not have a physical location for visits.
+All potential adopters must first fill out an adoption application to begin the process.

 Q: What kind of dogs do you rescue?

-Q: I will be ready to adopt next month, should I put in an application now?
+Q: I will be ready to adopt next month.
+Should I put in an application now?

 Q: Can I meet the dog prior to adoption?